Healing-HeartBot/Healing-Heart-Bot/README.md

 We used the Twit NPM package to set up a Twitter bot.
 The entire project is deployed to Heroku.
 On the front end, it’s pinging the Giphy API to embed the GIFs onto the page.

 ## Our Team
-This app was made at Alchemy Code Lab by:
+This app was made at Alchemy Code Lab by: Abbey Masters, Alex Spencer, Allison Busse, Maeve Griffin, Pat Haynes
-Abbey Masters
-Alex Spencer
-Allison Busse
-Maeve Griffin
-Pat Haynes